Coriander leaves -Cilantro, Coriandrum sativum, cut and dried

 - Fennel: Fennel seeds or fresh fennel can create an interesting flavor combination with cilantro.

 - In addition, black garlic, chives, dill, basil,

 It's important to note that the best combinations often depend on personal preferences, so it's recommended to experiment with different herbs and spices to see which flavors harmonize best.

 Cilantro - Cariandrum sativum is an annual herb from the Apiaceae family and resembles parsley.
 It has a height of 1 meter and grows in Europe's temperate climate, as well as in tropical climates.

 Coriander - Coriandrum sativum is an annual herb from the umbelliferous family and looks similar to parsley.
 It has a stature height of 1 meter and grows in Europe's temperate climate, but also in the tropical environment.

 Storage of spices and herbs

-Please put your spices and herbs in airtight containers (I personally prefer glasses because you can boil them in water and sterilize them this way).
-Store them dark, dry and cool.
+Please put your spices and herbs in airtight containers (I prefer glasses because you can boil them out).
+Store them in a dark, dry, and cool place.